Ever-resilient Thai tourism may bounce back after floods

 "Thai tourist numbers have gone down 90 percent," said Maiyarat Pheerayakoses, president of the Association of Domestic Travel.

-"People don't feel like traveling, as many need to spend money on repairing their homes.
+"People don't feel like travelling, as many need to spend money on repairing their homes.
 I think business will be slow into the first quarter."

 (Additional reporting by Jutarat Skulpichetrat, Kitiphong Thaichareon and Saranya Suksomkij; Editing by Alan Raybould)